racarter1215/learning-journal/carter-text-editor.md

 ###### 3. Theme variety (for ease of use by the coder)
 ###### 4. Availability of Extentions (to help you when you require additional tools or features, but not enough to warrant a new text editor)

+### Proprietary Text Editors:

+#### These text editors are either already found on your computer or are availble for use only by the brand you have (Windows, MAC).
+They generally have what one would require, like Notepad++, but lack the availble extentions that make them lasting choices sometimes.

+### Third Party Editors:

+####